nss-evening-cohort-13/student-help/README.md

 > ![Issues](./assets/click-new-issue.png)

 ### Step 3
-Click "Get Started" on the _Help Me Template_
+Click "Get Started" on the Template you would like to use
 > ![Issues](./assets/click-get-started.png)

 ### Step 4